-If, like most students, you're in need of extra cash consider working while studying.
-As well as boosting your finances, student jobs build your skillset and provide real examples to use in interviews
+Working while studying has a number of benefits - as well as boosting your finances, student jobs build your skillset and provide real examples to use in interviews

 Jobs on campus

-There may be no need to look beyond your university as job opportunities exist in the following areas:
+There may be no need to look beyond your university, as campus jobs exist in the following areas:

 - Admin assistant - Photocopying, filing, data entry, paying invoices and booking travel are just some of the tasks you could be doing.